 E-Residency is an Estonian government-issued digital identity that provides the freedom for anyone in the world to easily start and run a global business.
 E-residents can establish an EU company online within a day and then administer it remotely from anywhere in the world while accessing all the tools needed to grow.

 E-Residency is a transnational digital identity for all world citizens interested in establishing a trusted location independent company entirely online.

 Anyone in the world can apply for e-Residency and about 99% of applications are approved because legitimate entrepreneurs are attracted by the open and transparent nature of the business environment being offered.

-Location-independent is also very important because e-residents can run their business online from anywhere in the world and don’t have to re-establish it when they move countries or face administrative challenges while travelling.
-This is why the programme is particularly popular with ’digital nomads’ who work and travel, as well as international freelancers and expats.
+Location-independent is also very important because e-residents can run their business online from anywhere in the world and don’t have to re-establish it when they move countries or face administrative challenges while traveling.
+This is why the program is particularly popular with ’digital nomads’ who work and travel, as well as international freelancers and expats.

 - Digitally sign documents and contracts